kazurayam/Katalon-IDEA-Combination/docs/index.md

        ^
        ...

-The `org.junit.jupiter.api.Test` class belongs to the JUnit5 jar, which is not bundled in the Katalon Studio’s distributable.
+The `org.junit.jupiter.api.Test` class belongs to the so-called JUnit5 jar, which is not bundled in the Katalon Studio’s distributable.
 I need to add the jar in the classpath for the `:lib:test` target.

 I edited the `lib/build.gradle` file: